batool4607851-code/waste-wise-ai/README.md

 > **Turn factory data into actionable waste intelligence.**

-WasteWise AI is a multimodal AI-powered decision-support application for food manufacturing.
-It combines factory spreadsheets, SOP documents, and visual evidence to help operations teams identify costly manufacturing losses, investigate potential contributing factors, and determine what to check next.
+WasteWise AI is an AI-powered decision-support application for food manufacturing.
+It combines factory spreadsheets, PDFs and SOP documents to help operations teams identify costly manufacturing losses, investigate potential contributing factors, and determine what to check next.